BDD 2

 Risks

-You should plan for some delays and for the team to spend more of its time on analysis as it works through this initial onslaught of previously hidden scope.
+You should plan for some early delays and for teams to invest more effort in analysis while working through this initial surge of previously hidden scope.

 There are no reviews yet.
 Be the first one to write one.